esnf619-fall-2023/text2personality/README.md

 The choice of models will depend on the performance and suitability for the specific problem.

-## Software/hardware Architecture
+## Software Architecture
 Our project architecture comprises two microservices:

-- ** Machine Learning Microservice:** This microservice handles the machine learning processes, including the prediction of MBTI personality types based on user-provided text.
+- **Machine Learning Microservice:** This microservice handles the machine learning processes, including the prediction of MBTI personality types based on user-provided text.

-- ** API Gateway Microservice:** This microservice serves as the entry point for external interactions.
+- **API Gateway Microservice:** This microservice serves as the entry point for external interactions.
 It facilitates seamless communication with our prediction models and user interface.

 To ensure efficient communication between these microservices, we will implement AWS Simple Notification Service (SNS) topics and Simple Queue Service (SQS) queues within the AWS ecosystem.
 These components will enable streamlined data exchange and enhance the overall system's performance and reliability.